Search posts:

 • Indian Sarsaparilla (Hemidesmus indicus) whole plant

 The powders of these herbs were combined in equal parts, and then a dose of 6 grams of this mixture, combined in warm water, was taken twice daily on an empty stomach (the medicine was supposed to be taken once in the morning and again in the evening).
-The herbal remedy was given for a total of 3 months.
+The herbal remedy was given for a total of 3 months to achieve these effects.

 Bushen Huoxue - Traditional Chinese Herbal Remedy for Hyperprolactinemia